benefits of honey image

 This is what some visitors to Benefits of Honey told me when they learned more about the health benefits of honey.
 And I can totally understand why they are not motivated to taste honey, because I too used to think that honey tasted awful.

-Honestly, there are varieties of honey which I shun and would not pick for daily consumption, for instance buckwheat honey (but perhaps my trials with the different "versions" of buckwheat are too few to derive a conclusion, and my most favourites include Longan and Tasmanian Leatherwood.
-But, whether a honey is bad-tasting or not can be highly subjective.
+I used to assume Buckwheat honey was probably one of the worst-tasting honey varieties and I shunned it until one day I found that its taste could vary from brand to brand and it could actually taste very pleasant.
+Similarly, after trying Manuka honey from a few different suppliers, I also reckon that its distinctive aroma of the woods can also vary to a certain extent depending on the supplier.
+Today, some of my most favourite varietals include Tasmanaian Leatherwood, Orange Blossoms, Longan and Manuka.
+Nevertheless, whether a honey tastes good or bad can be highly subjective.
 One man's meat is another man's poison.
 As a general rule, light-color honey is milder in taste, so if you are wary of tasting honey, I suggest you skip those dark-color ones for a start.
 Light-color honey (e.g Linden honey, Acacia honey) may be easier on your taste buds.
-And some honey labelled as "wildflowers" (no distinct floral variety) has amazingly pleasing taste.
+And multifloral honey, sometimes labelled as "wildflowers" (no distinct floral variety) can also deliver amazingly pleasant taste.

-As we taste honey, would these numbers help us appreciate honeybees and every tiny drop of its hard work more?
+As we taste honey, some numbers might help us appreciate honeybees and every tiny drop of its hard work more.
 It's said that the average honey bee will actually make only one twelfth of a teaspoon of honey in its lifetime and it takes about 550 honey bees to make 1 pound of honey (ie less than half a kilogram) from some 2 million flowers.
-Wow, it's just so overwhelming to figure the number of flowers the bees have to forage and the number of bees sent to work to make the amount of honey my family use for daily consumption.
+Wow, it's just so overwhelming to figure the number of flowers the bees have to forage and the number of bees sent to work to make the amount of honey for my family daily consumption.
 Phenomenal!

 Post and share with us which is the best or worst tasting honey you have ever tasted or which floral varieties of honey do you like most or dislike most and why.

-PS: Give your posting some time to load and be published on this page.
-I've not made it work automatically due to spamming concerns.
+Note: Please give your posting some time to be moderated.
+Only posts relevant to the topic will be published on this page.
+Honey floral varietals and NOT honey brands are expected to be mentioned.
+Postings are not made to work automatically due to spamming concerns.

 Hi!
 In Malaysia, a popular wild honey variety is called Madu Tualang.
 Tualang refers to the variety of bee that lives in the rain forest.
 Madu Tualang is very dark brown in colour and it has a lighter sweetness and texture, with a slight sour after taste.
 It's my favourite type of honey.